- Interventional Pain

 Acute Care: Pain ManagementPurchase PDF

-This review contains 13 highly rendered figures, 6 tables, and 105 references
+This review contains 13 figures, 15 tables, and 71 references.

 Key words: Acute pain, Pain management, Oligoanalgesia, Pain assessment, Inadequate pain management, Acute pain management, Pain management in the emergency department, Pain in the ED, Pain presentation